blackfoot-makers/node-nextcloud/README.md

         console.error(err);
         return;
     }
-    // Response is an object already, no need to parse console.log(body.ocs.data[0].users);
+    // body is an object already, no need to parse
+    // We display the list of users.
+The structure is the same as the XML in NextCloud's documentation console.log(body.ocs.data[0].users);
 });

+// Helper methods to edit user data nc.users.editUser("toto").email("toto@mail.com").phone("+33712345678");

+// Or use plain old methods that mirror the api nc.users.edit("toto", "email", "toto@mail.com");
+nc.users.edit("toto", "phone", "+33712345678");
 ```

-# Copyright notice
+# Copyright
-This module was developed by the team over at [Blackfoot](https://blackfoot.io/).
+This module was developed by [Blackfoot](https://blackfoot.io/) under the MIT License.